bizz84/starter_architecture_flutter_firebase/README.md

 What matters here is that the data flows from the services into the widgets, and the call flow goes in the opposite direction.

+Widgets **subscribe** themselves as listeners, while view models **publish** updates when something changes.

+---

+The publish/subscribe pattern comes in many variants (e.g. ChangeNotifier, BLoC), and this architecture does not prescribe which one to use.

+As a rule of thumb, the most appropriate variant is often the simplest one (on a case-by-case basis).
+In practice, this means using `Stream`s + `StreamBuilder`/`StreamProvider` when reading and manipulating data from Firestore.
+But when dealing with **local** application state, `StatefulWidget`+`setState` or `ChangeNotifier` are perfectly acceptable solutions.

 ## Demo App: Time Tracker